fabiofdsantos/2d-cutting-stock-problem/README.md

-# 2d-cutting-stock-problem
-A genetic approach for solving 2D cutting stock problems
+# A Genetic Approach to the 2D Cutting Stock Problem